The Script: 2019–2021: Sunsets & Full Moons

 Beginning on 13 September 2019, the band began teasing a new album on Twitter.
 A few days later, on 19 September 2019, the band announced the lead single from the album, "The Last Time".
 The single and an accompanying music video were released on 20 September 2019.

 On 11 October 2019, the band announced that the album would be titled Sunsets & Full Moons and consist of nine songs.
 The album was made available for pre-order the same day.
 It was released on 8 November 2019.

 On 1 November 2019, "Something Unreal" was released as the first promotional single from the album.

 In December 2019, The Script performed at the Jingle Bell Ball, alongside other artists such as Ava Max, Rita Ora, Regard and Mabel.

 On 10 January 2020, "Run Through Walls" was released as the second single from the album.
 A music video for the song was released the same day.

 On 11 March 2021, the band released an acoustic version of "For the First Time", which would serve as the lead single off of their second acoustic EP titled Acoustic Sessions 2.
 The remainder of the EP was released on 17 March 2021.
-The remaining songs that are included are "Breakeven", "Millionaires", and "Nothing".

-2021–present: Tales from the Script: Greatest Hits
+2021–2023: Tales from the Script: Greatest Hits & Mark Sheehan's death

 Beginning in late August 2021, the band began teasing a new song on their website and Twitter page.
 The song, "I Want It All", was released on 27 August along with an announcement for a greatest hits album, Tales from the Script: Greatest Hits.
 The announcement set the album's release date for 1 October 2021; a worldwide tour was also announced in support of the album, beginning in Los Angeles on 30 March 2022 and concluding in Lisbon, Portugal on 18 November 2022.

-In November 2021, The Script performed at Hits Live in Liverpool, alongside other artists such as Mimi Webb, Mabel, Becky Hill, Joel Corry, Tom Grennan, Ella Henderson and Ed Sheeran.
+In November 2021, the Script performed at Hits Live in Liverpool, alongside other artists such as Mimi Webb, Mabel, Becky Hill, Joel Corry, Tom Grennan, Ella Henderson and Ed Sheeran.

 On 10 February 2022, the band released an acoustic version of "I Want It All", which would serve as the lead single off of their third acoustic EP titled Acoustic Sessions 3.
 "Superheroes" was released as the second single from the EP on 11 March 2022.
 The remainder of the EP was released on 17 March 2022.
 The remaining songs that are included are "Paint the Town Green" and "Good Ol' Days".

+The band toured in 2022.
+Mark Sheehan missed the U.S. leg of the tour.
+Danny O'Donoghue later attributed Sheehan's absence to family commitments.

+On 14 April 2023, lead guitarist and backing vocalist Mark Sheehan died at aged 46 in hospital after a brief illness.